UA-LPL/psmrts/docs/ISIS/psmrts_isis_intergration.md

 You should set `ISISDATA` and `ISISTESTDATA` as it exists in your development enviornment.

 This configuration is integrated into version 8.1 pulled from `dev`, on March 19, 2024.
 You should be able to merge this branch with any other ensuing ISIS version, but that has not be tested.
-Yout may certainly encounter merge conflicts.
+You may certainly encounter merge conflicts.

 You can also use the following command to clone a clean version of `PSMRTS` and run the Catch2 tests.
 Note these instructions build `PSMRTS` using the current conda ISIS configured environment.